10 Back-to-School Health and Safety Tips

 5. Establish emergency procedures

-Familiarize your family with the school’s emergency procedures, and provide current contact information for parents and other relatives.
-Decide on a meeting point near the school where you can meet your child in case of emergency if you cannot reach him or her by telephone.
 If your child is old enough to use a cell phone, it may be a good idea to provide one that is reserved only for urgent situations.

-6. Make helmets a must
+6. Make helmets, bike-safety a must

-Does your child ride a bike to school?
-Helmet use can reduce the risk of head injury by up to 85 percent.
 Choose a helmet that meets federal safety standards and fits correctly.
-According to the National Safety Council, a helmet should fit low and snug across the forehead.
+A helmet should fit low and snug across the forehead, according to the National Safety Council.
 If you look up and can’t see the helmet, it’s too far back.

 7. Avoid backpack overload

-A backpack thats too heavy or worn incorrectly can strain a child’s neck or back and may cause injury.
 Backpacks should be lightweight with two wide, well-padded shoulder straps, a padded back and a waist strap.
 Pull both straps tightly enough so that the pack fits snugly against the back, but doesn't pull on the shoulders.
 Distribute the weight of items within the pack evenly on both sides, and keep it light.

 The American Academy of Pediatrics recommends that backpacks not exceed 10 to 20 percent of the child's weight.
 Consider a rolling backpack if allowed by the school.